Over the past 27 years, I’ve experienced unbelievable change. Some of it was good; some of it, well, while not easy, it was necessary.

 What does that mean for you?

-As you know, I only recommend what I use for my own sites.
-This allows me to keep tabs on companies, their product, and support.
-I'm glad to see that StudioPress is making these changes and moving forward to utilize FSE in WordPress 5.8.
+As you know, I only recommend what I use for my sites.
+This allows me to keep tabs on the company’s culture, products, and support.
+So if it is not good enough for me, it’s not good enough for me to recommend to you.

-At the same time, the lack of progress over the last couple of years caused me to look elsewhere.
-(I'm not alone either, as I have seen rumblings about StudioPress in other groups that I frequent.)
-And when I did, I discovered a block theme that blew StudioPress, in my view, out of the water.
-Kadence.
+At the same time, the lack of progress over the last couple of years from StudioPress caused me to look elsewhere.
+(I’m not alone either, as I have seen rumblings about StudioPress in other groups I frequent.)
+And when I did, I discovered a block theme that, in my view, blew StudioPress out of the water called Kadence.

 Here’s what you have to consider:

 - You can stay on your current setup.
-But it wouldn't hurt to review your situation and options.
-Whether it be one of the StudioPress child themes, new Genesis FSE supported block themes or a platform like Kadence.
-At some point, you will want to be on a platform set up for blocks and FSE.
+But it wouldn’t hurt to review your situation and options, whether it be one of the StudioPress child themes, Genesis FSE-supported block themes, or a platform like Kadence.
+At some point, you will want to be on a block-based platform that offers FSE.

-- Regardless of what WordPress theme (aff) you are using, if you are still relying on the Classic Editor plugin, time to turn that off and become familiar with blocks.
+- Regardless of what WordPress theme you are using, if you are still relying on the Classic Editor plugin, time to turn that off and become familiar with blocks.
+Unfortunately, this plugin is now depreciated.

 - You can set up a staging area on your hosting to play with your site without the Classic Editor plugin so you can get used to blocks.
-You can also try other themes before making a switch on your live site.
+You can also try other themes before switching on your live site.

-Regardless of what WordPress theme you are on, you want to check with the developer of the theme to find out how they will be addressing WordPress with Full Site Editing.
+Regardless of what WordPress theme you use, you want to check with the theme developer to find out how they will address WordPress block-based themes with Full Site Editing.

-I usually don't advise folks to make a switch just because I have.
+I usually don’t advise folks to make a switch just because I have.
 I quite often tend to be ahead of my time.
-Usually, website owners have more than enough time to stay in their safe space until they are ready to make the necessary decisions.
+Usually, website owners have more than enough time to stay in their safe space until they can make the necessary decisions.

 At your service,